 that incident marked the beginning of Rajneesh's troubles with the

 the American media that he had sex 'with hundreds of women.'
 All

-of Rajneesh's sex partners were his own female disciples who he
+of Rajneesh's sex partners were his female disciples who he used as his

 widely interpreted as being pro-Hitler.
 Rajneesh declared that "I